EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Introduction

-The recent emergence of Multimodal Large Language Models (MLLMs) has introduced a novel perspective to AIGI detection.
-Unlike traditional paradigms that rely heavily on low-level features \cite{patchcraft}, MLLMs comprehend images through high-level semantics.
-This enables them to identify artifacts requiring global reasoning, such as logical inconsistencies or physical anomalies \cite{legion}.
+The recent emergence of Multimodal Large Language Models (MLLMs) offers a novel perspective on AIGI detection.
+Unlike traditional paradigms that rely heavily on low-level features \cite{patchcraft}, MLLMs comprehend images through high-level semantics, enabling them to identify artifacts requiring global reasoning, such as logical inconsistencies or physical anomalies \cite{legion}.
 Such high-level semantic representations are inherently robust to image transformations, thereby yielding superior generalization \cite{wang2025dfbench}.
-Furthermore, their capacity to generate explanatory text provides valuable rationale for the detection process.
+Furthermore, their capacity to generate explanatory text provides valuable rationale for the detection.
 However, MLLMs are not without limitations.
-Inherently insensitive to low-level features, they often fail to capture fine-grained, pixel-level artifacts, rendering the AIGI detection task challenging \cite{jia2024can}.
-Moreover, empowering MLLMs with effective explanatory and reasoning capabilities \cite{fakevlm, huang2025so}, or aligning features from auxiliary vision encoders into the LLM's semantic space \cite{fakereasoning, zhou2025aigi}, typically necessitates massive amounts of meticulously annotated data.
-Consequently, striking a balance between data quality and acquisition costs remains a formidable challenge \cite{zhang2025propose}.
+Inherently insensitive to low-level features, they often fail to capture fine-grained, pixel-level artifacts, rendering AIGI detection challenging \cite{jia2024can}.
+Moreover, empowering MLLMs with effective explanatory and reasoning capabilities \cite{fakevlm, huang2025so}, or aligning features from auxiliary vision encoders into the LLM's semantic space \cite{fakereasoning, zhou2025aigi}, typically necessitates massive amounts of meticulously annotated data, making the balance between data quality and acquisition costs a formidable challenge \cite{zhang2025propose}.

 We argue that an effective AIGI detection system must simultaneously address three fundamental challenges: (1) Accuracy and Generalization.
 The method must generalize effectively across diverse generative models and remain robust to real-world image perturbations.
 (2) Extensibility.
 As generative models continuously advance, detectors must be capable of swift adaptation to keep pace.
 (3) Practicality.
 The required training annotations should be easy to obtain.